SachinBhawar/ChatterUp-Chat-App/README.md

 ***Technical Highlights***

-+*Express Framework:* Utilized for creating a scalable backend architecture.
+**Express Framework:* Utilized for creating a scalable backend architecture.

-+*Socket.IO:* Enabled real-time, bidirectional, and event-based communication.
+**Socket.IO:* Enabled real-time, bidirectional, and event-based communication.

-+*Node.js:* Served as the foundation, offering an efficient environment for building fast and scalable network applications.
+**Node.js:* Served as the foundation, offering an efficient environment for building fast and scalable network applications.

 ChatterUp is more than just a chat application; it's a reflection of my commitment to mastering Node.js and its ecosystem, emphasizing my ability to build responsive, secure, and scalable web applications.